 5. Saute the garlic and olive oil until garlic is softened.
 Add the steamed chopped spinach.
-Let simmer/heat for 3-4 minutes.
+Let simmer/heat for 3-4 minutes with the oil, garlic.

 6. Place the garbanzo beans in with the spinach, garlic mixture, heat through.
 Add the feta on top.
-Put a lid on, let simmer/heaat till the cheese gets slightly soft.
+Put a lid on, let simmer/heat gently till the cheese gets slightly soft.
 Serve.

 e insurance covers medical nutrition therapy well for specific health conditions.